rust-lang/rust/doc/tutorial.md

 let area = (*rect).area();
 ~~~

-To combat this ugliness the dot operator performs _automatic pointer
+To combat this ugliness the dot operator applies _automatic pointer
-dereferencing_ on the receiver (the value on the left hand side of the
+dereferencing_ to the receiver (the value on the left hand side of the
-dot), so in most cases dereferencing the receiver is not necessary.
+dot), so in most cases, explicitly dereferencing the receiver is not necessary.

 ~~~
 # struct Point { x: float, y: float }